nifs-software/nifs-retrieve/docs/source/installation.rst

 Installation
 ============
-NIFS package is available from our `development repository`_.
+NIFS-retrieve package is available from our `development repository`_.
 Once you have the source files, locate the foloder containing setup.py and run:

 .. prompt:: bash $